rbarrois/aionotify/README.rst

     async def work():
         # Setup the watcher
-        watcher = aionotify.Watcher()
+        with aionotify.Watcher() as watcher:
-        watcher.watch(alias='logs', path='/var/log', flags=aionotify.Flags.MODIFY)
+            watcher.watch(alias='logs', path='/tmp', flags=aionotify.Flags.MODIFY)
             # Run the main loop
             async for event in watcher:
                 print(event)
                 # We have to break at some point.
 Real code would cancel
                 # the task, or break on a specific event.
                 break
-        watcher.close()

     loop.run_until_completed(work())
     loop.stop()